IshankMittal/Discord-image-generation-bot-through-Stable-Diffusion-AUTOMATIC1111-/README.md

 ```
 v1-5-pruned-emaonly.safetensors
 ```
-now go to that folder where you have placed your Stable Diffusion WebUI and
+now go to that folder where you have placed your Stable Diffusion WebUI and place this file inside Stable-diffusion
 ```
-Stable Diffusion WebUI->model-> Stable-diffusion
+Stable Diffusion WebUI-> model-> Stable-diffusion
 ```

 7. Start Stable Diffusion with API enabled,